Skip to content

 Birmingham · UK-wide · B49 6DP Reg 1075679 Registered charity Official website Charity Commission register

-ACT ON ENERGY is a registered charity (no. 1075679) working in education across the United Kingdom.
-Its latest Charity Commission filing directs 100% of spending to charitable activities, holding roughly 3 months of reserves, though its recent accounts were filed late.
-Reported income has been declining over recent years.
+Act on Energy is a registered charity (no. 1075679) working in poverty relief across the United Kingdom.
+Its latest Charity Commission filing directs 99% of spending to charitable activities, holding roughly 3 months of reserves, though its recent accounts were filed late.
+Reported income has been growing (≈50% a year).
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-In short: ACT ON ENERGY scores 72 out of 100 (2 stars).
-100% average program spend (3-year average).
+In short: ACT ON ENERGY scores 71 out of 100 (3 stars).
+99% average program spend (Latest year, disclosed years only).
 Review the pillar breakdown below.

-ACT ON ENERGY has a Clarity Score of 72 out of 100 on CharityCompare (2 stars, Needs improvement).
+Act on Energy has a Clarity Score of 71 out of 100 on CharityCompare (3 stars, Needs improvement).
 Charity Commission registration number 1075679.
 Status: Registered.
-Primary cause area: Education.
-Latest accounts year 2021: total income £934k, with 100% of expenditure on charitable activities.
+Primary cause area: Poverty relief.
+Latest accounts year 2025: total income £4.7m, with 99% of expenditure on charitable activities.
 Accounts filing: late.
 Reserves: approximately 3 months of operating costs.
 1 filing concern(s) noted on this profile.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .